endlessm/chromium-browser/tools/gn/docs/reference.md

   General: check_includes, configs, data, friend, inputs, metadata,
            output_name, output_extension, public, sources, testonly,
            visibility
-  Rust variables: aliased_deps, crate_root, crate_name, edition
+  Rust variables: aliased_deps, crate_root, crate_name

   The tools and commands used to create this target type will be determined by the source files in its sources.
 Targets containing